robinmamie/intro_computer_graphics/project/description/proposal.md

 - Charline: Begin with volumetric clouds

 ## Week 4:
-### Add shadows created by clouds and/or multiple light sources
+### Add shadows created by clouds and/or multiple light sources and/or GPU utilization for optimization
 - Markus: Shadows
 - Robin: Volumetric clouds
-- Charline: Join Shadows or Clouds according to difficulty
+- Charline: Join Shadows or Clouds according to difficulty and/or do another bonus, such as multiple light sources and/or GPU utilization.

 # Resources